-HOW WWW SUPPORT MAKES A DIFFERENCE
+HOW WOUK SUPPORT MAKES A DIFFERENCE

-Answers to the hardest questions A cancer diagnosis can turn a young person's world upside down. £8.50 could give them vital information and answers by paying for a copy of our Young Person's Guide to Cancer, written by and for young people with cancer.
-An hour to talk A Youth Support Coordinator provides the extra help young people need with things like studies, relationships and mental wellbeing throughout cancer treatment. £25 could pay for an hour of their time, helping them be there when they're needed most.
+Answers to the hardest questions

+A cancer diagnosis can turn a young person's world upside down. £7 could give them vital information and answers by paying for a copy of the 'Your Guide to Cancer' booklet, written by and for young people with cancer.

+An hour to talk

+A Youth Support Coordinator provides the extra help young people need with things like studies, relationships and mental wellbeing throughout cancer treatment. £25 could pay for an hour of their time, helping them be there when they're needed most.

-A nurse who understands Our nurses don't just provide amazing medical care - they're trained to support young people with the social and emotional impact of cancer too. £60 could provide a young person with two hours of care from an expert Teenage Cancer Trust Nurse.
-A body confidence boost Cancer can really change the way you look. £200 could help a Youth Support Coordinator bring young people a series of confidenceboosting body image workshops where they can experiment with wigs, clothes and makeup - and feel more like themselves again.
+A nurse who understands

+Our nurses don't just provide amazing medical care - they're trained to support young people with the social and emotional impact of cancer too. £60 could provide a young person with two hours of care from an expert Teenage Cancer Trust Nurse.